haimbilia/BuyHub/readme.txt

-    => 051694 - Loader image coming on product images even after it fully loaded => 051716 - Shipping by admin - seller is able to change order status => 051960 - Google shoping feed settings not displaying
+    => 051694 - Loader image coming on product images even after it fully loaded => 051716 - Shipping by admin - seller is able to change order status => 051960 - Google shoping feed settings not displaying => 051967 - No category search results show up when parent/subcategory is searched which is not directly linked with the product.
+Only the category linked with a product shows up in search results
 Enhancements :
    => Make provision to made seller
    => At shop level  pickup interval option given